LCM2M/lcm2m-troubleshooting/README.md

 # lcm2m-troubleshooting
-A collection of knowledge about common problems installing and using the Caddis system.
+A collection of knowledge about common problems the occur when installing and using the Caddis system.
+Check the [wiki](https://github.com/LCM2M/lcm2m-troubleshooting/wiki) for the troubleshooting information.